luisfranc123/MLDS6_Project/docs/modeling/baseline_models.md

 ## Conclusions

 This study is an attempt to understand the main Agri-food activities related to the increased trend in average temperature globally and possibly, disentangle potential insights that enable us to better formulate policies and technical-based insights that ultimately contribute to reducing the impacts of human activities on global warming.
-By the implementation of ML-based algorithms, such as XGBoost regressor, we might forecast and identify the activities that mainly contribute to the increased average temperature with a variance explanation of around 63%.
+By the implementation of ML-based algorithms, such as XGBoost and Random Forest regressors, we might forecast and identify the activities that mainly contribute to the increased average temperature with a variance explanation of around 63% and 43%, respectively.
 However, further research is needed regarding socio-environmental factors that contribute to Global Warming, as there is still some unknown variation when implementing this type of approach.